 This is a regulated qualification.
-The regulated number for this qualification is 600/4278/3.
+The regulated number for this qualification is 600/4164/X.

 This qualification aims to provide regulation to those learners able to demonstrate competence against the occupational standards defined for retail skills at Level 2.
-It's a job-ready qualification that requires learners to demonstrate the skills and knowledge required when working in the retail industry, and is ideal for those working in their first retail role or who wish to progress in their retail career.
+It's a job-ready qualification which requires learners to demonstrate the skills and knowledge required when working in the retail industry, and is ideal for those working in their first retail role, or those who wish to progress in their retail career.